 His last professional fight was a non-title bout against fellow American boxer Chuck Wepner at 38 years of age, on June 29, 1970.
 Liston won the fight via 9th round RTD.

 Liston fought a total of 54 times during his professional career, which includes 4 world-title fights at the heavyweight division.
-He put on some very good performances in these fights.
+He was among the very best of his generation and was known for his great performances in his fights.
 These four fights are the highlight of his career.

 April 15, 1959: Sonny Liston puts on the first remarkable performance of his career, defeating Cleveland Williams via 3rd round TKO.